TDarkShadow/iheartnewvegas/main.md

   - [X] Plugin
   - [X] WASD Compatible

-> You can install the **Classic Pip-Boy Font** option instead of the **Default Font Tweaks** option.
-This is what I personally prefer, while also setting the in-game Pip-Boy HUD color to Green.
+> The **Classic Pip-Boy Font** option includes the **Default Font Tweaks** option, and is a matter of preference.
+I personally use it alongside a tweaked Pip-Boy color for that classic Fallout feel (this tweak is present in the **INI Config** section.

 [**Vanilla HUD Cleaned**](https://www.nexusmods.com/newvegas/mods/70001)
 Cleans up HUD textures (such as the compass ticks or other arrows) that have went unnoticed.